FeverLab logo Click to read about the image

 4. Thermogradient setup

 In all the setups (except for the thermogradient), drugs are typically administered to animals through preimplanted catheters, from outside the climatic chamber — so that the animals cannot see, hear, or smell the investigator and remain undisturbed during the drug administration procedure.
-Striking examples of how a non-stressful (vs. stressful) administration of bacterial lipopolysaccharide drastically changes the experimental outcomes can be found in the following papers.
+Striking examples of how a non-stressful (vs. stressful) administration of bacterial lipopolysaccharide drastically changes the experimental outcomes can be found in the following papers:

 In all our setups, we use multiple animals (typically six to eight) at the same time.